 SMALL SHIPS = BIG EXPERIENCES

+The advantages and joys of small-ship travel are many.
+Once you have discovered expedition cruising, you will be hooked!
 A small group is a must if you want to enjoy close encounters with the wild.
 You will have excellent opportunities to photograph, wildlife watch or just enjoy the wilderness.
 You will be in the company of like-minded travellers who enjoy exploration and have a genuine interest in wildlife and beautiful scenery.

 EXPLORATION AND DISCOVERY

 Venture to the remote untouched wilderness areas as early explorers once did: aboard a small ship, slipping in and out of sheltered inlets and hidden coves, peeking in on a family of playful sea otters and eagerly awaiting what's around the next bend.
 What makes expedition cruising unique is the emphasis on wildlife encounters, the natural environment, historical sites, research stations and informative talks and lectures.
 An expedition cruise on a small ship is perfect to explore off-the-beaten track waterways, narrow channels and tiny ports without overwhelming the local communities.

 EXPERT LECTURERS AND GUIDES